tinloaf/ygg/docs/pages/Quickstart.md

 Using the IntervalTree is similar to using the RBTree.
 You need to implement your own node.
 However, Intervals can not just be compared to each other using `operator<(…)`, but the IntervalTree has to have access to the actual upper and lower bounds of the intervals.
 This is achieved by implementing the `get_upper()` and `get_lower()` methods, and setting a `key_type` typedef (or using) in the NodeTraits.
 You have to implement NodeTraits yourself for the IntervalTree (as opposed to the Red-Black-Tree).
 However, these are the only three things you have to implement.
 See TODO for details on implementing NodeTraits.

-Again, an example demonstrates setting up an IntervalTree, this time mapping intervals to strings:
+Again, an example demonstrates setting up an IntervalTree, this time mapping intervals to strings .
+Note that this time we do not specify our own TreeOptions, but use the default value.

 ~~~~~~~~~~~~~{.cpp}
 #include "ygg.hpp"